Financial Contagion in a Generalized Stochastic Block Model: Introduction

 \section{Introduction}

 Modern financial networks of counterparty exposures are characterized by a huge intrinsic complexity.
 One example for this are cross-border relations that have emerged over the last decades in the course of globalization \cite{Chinazzi2013,Degryse2010,Halaj2013,Minoiu2013}.
-While the possibility of making business on an international level certainly provides benefits to single institutions by facilitating diversification and giving access to different markets \cite{Aghion2010,Aoki2010,Artis2007,Artis2012,Dell'ariccia2008,Faria2007}, the convoluted trans-border dependencies can also pose a great threat to the global system and increase so-called \emph{systemic risk}.
+While the possibility of making business on an international level certainly provides benefits to single institutions by facilitating diversification and giving access to different markets \cite{Aghion2010,Aoki2010,Artis2007,Artis2012,Dell'ariccia2008,Faria2007}, the convoluted trans-border dependencies can also pose a great threat to the global system and increase \emph{systemic risk}.
 The financial crisis in the years 2007/08 is a striking example of how an initially locally confined shock -- the burst of the US housing bubble -- had a catastrophic impact on the economy worldwide.
 In addition to cross-border exposures connecting various subsystems, modern financial networks also exhibit a distinctive tiered structure -- usually referred to as \emph{core-periphery structure} -- that can arise in many different shapes; see \cite{Boss2004} for Austria, \cite{Cont2013} for Brazil, \cite{Craig2014} for Germany, \cite{Fricke2015} for Italy, \cite{Veld2014} for the Netherlands, \cite{Langfield2014} for the UK, and \cite{Alves2013} for the European interbank network.
-Figure~\ref{fig:core:periphery:network} illustrates a sample network of interdependencies between two cores and their corresponding peripheries reflecting the above mentioned complexity of financial networks.
 It is an important research question to model and understand how these complex network configurations influence the stability of financial systems.

-It is well understood that propagation of systemic risk is caused by various direct or indirect effects in the system, see e.\,g.~\cite{Hurd2016}.
-One important direct channel that we focus on here is the so-called \emph{default contagion}.
-Also known as \emph{balance sheet contagion}, this channel of systemic risk describes the propagation of distress between institutions that are linked via direct balance sheet exposures such as loans.
-If an institution in the system cannot meet the contractually stipulated obligations, distress gets passed on to its creditors as they lose some of their interbank~assets.